top of page

 MOONRACER

-The mixed media works in John de Poortere’s Moonracer represent an exploration into connectivity and loneliness in an increasingly "connected" digital world.
+The mixed media works in John de Poortere’s "Moonracer" represent an exploration into connectivity and loneliness in an increasingly "connected" digital world.
 In these pieces, technique and material vary inextricably, and imagined liminal spaces and stolen moments of solitude are presented alongside more abstracted “dreams.”

 Opening Reception: Friday, February 7 | 5:30 - 8:00PM